 It has become impossible to lead one’s life, or conduct one’s business without adequate broadband access.
 Throughout the world broadband is becoming recognized not as a luxury, but instead - a necessity.

-Unfortunately, rural and low income communities, as well as communities of color across the nation face economic disenfranchisement and failed economies due to inadequate broadband access.
+Unfortunately, rural and low income communities, as well as communities of color across the nation face economic disenfranchisement and strained economies due to inadequate broadband access.
 To address this challenge, the Sonoma County Economic Development Board has formed Access Sonoma Broadband (ASB) to work with communities to close the digital divide through infrastructure design/deployment, access, and affordability, and implementing digital equity.

-The mission of Access Sonoma Broadband is to help connect Sonoma County's unserved communities to fast, affordable, and reliable internet services.
+The mission of Access Sonoma Broadband is to close the digital divide, by connecting Sonoma County's unserved and underserved communities to fast, affordable, and reliable internet services.

 Access Sonoma Broadband Action Plan

 On June 8, 2021, the Sonoma County Board of Supervisors approved the Access Sonoma Broadband Action Plan.
 The purpose of the plan is to explore the creation of a publicly governed broadband entity.
 This entity could deploy, own, and manage broadband infrastructure within Sonoma County, reducing the cost barriers for broadband providers, and closing the regional digital divide.

 Access Sonoma Broadband Action Plan (PDF: 2.97 MB)